under-doc/underdoc-expense-analytics-tutorial/README.md

 ### main.py

-This is the Python script and the highlevel flow is:
+This is the main Python script that runs the whole process and the highlevel flow is:

-- By processing the files in the path IMAGE_FILE_PATTERN, invoke UnderDoc's SDK to extract the data from image files in batch mode (the function extract_expense_data_from_images())
+- Read the expense image files in the path IMAGE_FILE_PATTERN, invoke UnderDoc's SDK to extract the data from image files in batch mode (the function extract_expense_data_from_images())
 - Create a session to the target SQLite DB
 - For each expense item extracted in the response, get the fields we want and construct an instance of the class MyExpense, and then add the record to the database session
 - Finally, commit the session, which will persist the records into the database